abpio/abp-commercial-docs/en/studio/overview/index.md

 ## Introduction

 ABP Studio, a comprehensive desktop application, offers a wide range of features and functionalities tailored to streamline the development and management of ABP-based applications.
-This article provides an overview of the key components of ABP Studio, including the [Solution Explorer](../solution-explorer.md), [Solution Runner](../running-applications.md), Kubernetes Integration, [Application Monitoring Area](../monitoring-applications.md), Background Tasks, Notifications and Logs.
+This article provides an overview of the key components of ABP Studio, including the Solution Explorer, Solution Runner, Kubernetes Integration, Application Monitoring Area, Background Tasks, Notifications and Logs.
 Understanding these components is essential for efficiently utilizing ABP Studio to its full potential.

 ![overview-intro](./images/overview-intro.png)

 ## The Top Menu

-The Top Menu is the main menu bar in ABP Studio.
+The top menu is the main menu bar in ABP Studio.
 It offers access to various functionalities such as **File**, **ABP Suite**, **Tools**, and **Help**.
 In this section we will examine these functions.

 ![top-menu](./images/top-menu.png)

 ### File Menu

-- **Welcome Screen:** Opens the [Welcome Screen](#Welcome Screen).
+- **Welcome Screen:** Opens the [Welcome Screen](#welcome-screen).
 The Welcome Screen in ABP Studio is a straightforward starting user interface that provides quick access to recent projects and options to create or open projects.
 - **New Solution:** Opens the new solution creation wizard.
 - **Open Solution:** Opens a Solution previously created with ABP Studio.
 - **Initialize Existing Solution:** Makes the project created outside ABP Studio recognizable by ABP Studio.